Spin Seebeck Effect in Normal-Metal--Chiral-Insulator Heterostructure

-We further examine the influence of the left-lead chemical potential $\mu_{\text{L}}$ on the spin transport, as shown in Fig.~\ref{Fig2}(b).
+We further examine the influence of the left-lead chemical potential $\mu_{\text{L}}$ on the spin transport, as shown in Fig.\,\ref{Fig2}(b).
 For $\mu_{\text{L}}=1$\,meV, the spin current still exhibits pronounced negative differential SSE.
-With the increase of $\mu_{\text{L}}$, the negative differential effect becomes less visible [$\mu_{\text{L}}=3$\,meV] and disappears in the end [$\mu_{\text{L}}=5$\,meV].
+As $\mu_{\text{L}}$ increases, the negative differential effect becomes less pronounced at $\mu_{\text{L}}=3$\,meV and eventually disappears at $\mu_{\text{L}}=5$\,meV.
 Since the decrease in thermally excited electron density due to lowering $T_{\text{L}}$ is compensated by the increase in electron density caused by raising the chemical potential, the negative differential SSE disappears for a higher chemical potential.

-As demonstrated by the magnon-mediated SSE in Ref.~\cite{WHL2014, LWW2016, LWY2021}, inserting a thin NiO or MoS$_2$ layer at the YIG--Pt interface can significantly enhance the spin current.
-For the phonon-mediated SSE here, the effect of the interface layer is modeled by shifting the on-site potential of the lattice-site adjacent to the right lead, i.e., $\varepsilon \rightarrow \varepsilon + \varepsilon_d$.
-Figure~\ref{Fig2}(c) presents the $I_\text{s}$ for different $\varepsilon_d$ at $T_0=90$\,K and $\mu_{\text{L}}=1$\,meV.
-The spin current is increased (decreased) for $\varepsilon_d <0~(\varepsilon_d >0)$, demonstrating that an additional interfacial layer can also effectively tune the spin transport in the NM-CI heterostructure.
+As demonstrated in studies of the magnon-mediated SSE\,\cite{WHL2014, LWW2016, LWY2021}, inserting a thin NiO or MoS$_2$ layer at the YIG--Pt interface can significantly enhance the spin current.
+Motivated by these experiments, we examine one possible electronic consequence of an atomically thin interfacial modification by shifting the on-site potential of the lattice site adjacent to the right reservoir, $2t \rightarrow 2t + \varepsilon_d$.
+This level shift is motivated by the interface-dipole mechanism demonstrated experimentally in Ref.\,\cite{Yajima2015}, in which a charged atomic-scale interlayer and its compensating screening charge generate an electrostatic potential step.
+Figure\,\ref{Fig2}(c) presents $I_\text{s}$ for different $\varepsilon_d$ at $T_0=90$\,K and $\mu_{\text{L}}=1$\,meV.
+The spin current increases (decreases) for $\varepsilon_d <0 \, (\varepsilon_d >0)$, demonstrating that a shift of the interfacial on-site potential can effectively tune spin transport in the NM–CI heterostructure.
+In the present calculation, we isolate the influence of an interfacial on-site potential shift on spin transport, while the hopping amplitudes, electron-phonon coupling, and phonon spectral density are held fixed.
+Figure\,\ref{Fig2}(c) should therefore be interpreted as a one-parameter sensitivity analysis rather than as a complete microscopic description of an inserted layer.
+This approximation is most appropriate for an atomically thin interlayer whose induced electrostatic perturbation is localized within the interfacial region\,\cite{Tung2001}.
+For a thicker interlayer, an explicit interlayer Hamiltonian together with modified hopping parameters would be required.